IvLabs/resources/state-estimation-localization-slam/README.md

 **Motion Control**- the robot must modulate its motor outputs to achieve the desired trajectory.
 Localization is a recently developed field of robotics which finds its application in *self-driving cars, unmanned aerial vehicles, autonomous underwater vehicles, planetary rovers*, newer domestic robots and even inside the human body.
 Localization involves estimating the position of a robot with respect to the surroundings.
 Knowing the robot’s location as an essential precursor in making decisions about future actions.

 This concept is critical if you wish to develop any autonomous robot.
-However this field involves good knowledge of mathematics.
+However this field involves good knowledge of mathematics - probability theory and linear algebra.
 This concept can be further extended to what is known as **Simultaneous Localization and Mapping (SLAM)** which involves building a map of the surroundings while localizing the robot in that particular surrounding.
-Localization algorithms are used in **navigation** and **mapping** and **odometry of virtual reality or augmented reality***
+Localization algorithms are also used in **navigation** and **mapping** and **odometry of virtual reality or augmented reality***

 ## Resources